tests-always-included/wick/lib/README.md

     # Key is "prepend nameservers" because we specify it as a third
     # parameter.
     wickSetConfigLine /etc/dhcp/dhclient.conf       "prepend nameservers 127.0.0.1" "prepend nameservers"

+    # Removes a line from the Redis config for the master password
+    wickSetConfigLine /etc/redis.conf "" "masterPassword"

 Returns nothing.